curateteaching/digitalpedagogy/keywords/assessment.md

 Category: Self-Assessment, Summative Assessment
 Practices: Participation, Inquiry and Professional Development

 Heim participated  in an undergraduate digital humanities research team that created metadata for Renaissance Emblem books.
 Heim's personal narrative provides a self-assessment of key skills and concepts learned in the context of this collaborative research project.
 Reflection is a key element in participatory assessment.
 Students are able to articulate their understanding of a project, course, or learning objective and then provide evidence for how they have achieved those goals.
 Heim discusses the skills she has learned and how she has showcased them in this project, and she also points to future skills that she now knows she needs to learn.
-Further, this project is a prime example of modeling professional expectations for students as Heim and her Emblem Scholars cohort worked alongside faculty as participatory researchers.
+Further, Heim and her Emblem Scholars cohort worked alongside faculty as participatory researchers, which models professional expectations for students.

 ### Are We Who We Think We Are
 ![screenshot](images/assessment-Denatale.png)